1989 Gold Eagle

 1989 American Gold Eagle

-The US Mint produced a complete line of 1989 Proof Gold Eagle coins for coin collectors.
+The United States Mint produced a complete line of 1989 Proof Gold Eagle (Buy on eBay) coins for coin collectors.
 This was the second year that all denominations were offered in proof version.
-Sales and resulting mintages showed declines for every denomination, particularly the 1/4 oz and 1/10 oz coins, which were experienced high mintages the prior year when they had been offered for the first time.
-The $50 Proof Gold Eagle (1 oz) was minted at the West Point mint and carries the “W” mint mark.
+Sales and resulting mintages showed declines for every denomination, particularly the 1/4 oz and 1/10 oz coins, which had experienced heavy demand for the first year of offering in the prior year.
+The $50 Proof Gold Eagle (1 oz) was minted at the West Point mint and carried the “W” mint mark.
 The remaining denominations were minted at the Philadelphia Mint and carry the “P” mint mark.

-During 1989, the price of gold spent much of the year below the $400 per ounce level.
-The price exceeded $400 for periods of time during January, November, and December.
+During 1989, the price of gold spent much of the year below the $400 per ounce level, although brief spikes briefly brought the price above the key level in January, November, and December.
 The average price of gold for the year was $381.44.

 1989 Gold Eagle Specifications